ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 It's a very common pattern for that person to find themselves stretching into internal people or external focuses as the company grows, and that's not always a desirable transition for that person.
 It's not a personal failure to admit that your specialty or your motivation is in tech and that people management isn't a great fit, but quite the opposite.
 Identifying your superpowers and architecting a role in the company to leverage that superpower is how you add the most value, and the company should hire somebody else whose superpower is, for example, people management to fill that role.

-If you find yourself stuck in a role you're unhappy with, it's vital that you acknowledge the mismatch both to yourself and to your CEO. is doesn t mean giving up your position as a founder or leader, or as a respected and high-impact person within the company.
+If you find yourself stuck in a role you're unhappy with, it's vital that you acknowledge the mismatch both to yourself and to your CEO. is doesn't mean giving up your position as a founder or leader, or as a respected and high-impact person within the company.

 Some thoughts on various transitions: